-MARK ONE → 1 Ineffective 2 Developing 3 Effective 4 Highly Effective Demonstrating ability to Complete Socio-Emotional Observation InTASC Standards: 1, 6 NYS Teaching Standards: I.1.a ations.
-Observation is missing two or more of the following: description of the context, description of student's activities, comments, or inferencesDescription of student's social/emotional activity is missing, lacks detail, or unrelated to social/emotional developmentDescription of student's social/emotional activity is not written as an objective account of behavior but as a personal interpretation. missing information in any of the following: description of the context, description of student's activities, comments, or inferences. -Description of student's social/emotional activity is related to social/emotional development, but lacks detail. -Description of student's social/emotional activity is written as an objective account of behavior. -Inferences are connected to the behavior observed, but this connection is not expressed clearly. - Inferences are substantiated with references to one relevant theory of development and supported by one the following: description of the context, description of student's activities, comments, and inferences. -Description of student's social/emotional activity is related to social/emotional development and reported in detail. -Description of student's social/emotional activity is written as an objective account of behavior. -Inferences are connected to the behavior observed, and their connection is clearly expressed. - Inferences are substantiated with -The Socio-Emotional Observation includes detailed information in all of the following: description of the context, description of student's activities, comments, and inferencesDescription of student's social/emotional activity is related to cognition and reported in detailDescription of student's social/emotional activity is written as an objective account of behaviorInferences are connected to the behavior observed, and their connection is explained in clear and elaborate fashion Inferences are substantiated with references to at least 2 relevant theories of development and supported by 3 course readingsInferences include a clear and elaborate description of the student's developmental abilities and needs in the socio-emotional domain and suggestions are provided for supporting the social/emotional development.
+MARK ONE → 1 Ineffective 2 Developing 3 Effective 4 Highly Effective Demonstrating ability to complete Socio-Emotional Observation InTASC Standards: 1, 6 NYS Teaching Standards: I.1.a Socio- Emotional Observation. more of the following: description of the context, description of student's activities, comments, or inferencesDescription of student's social/emotional activity is missing, lacks detail, or unrelated to social/emotional developmentDescription of student's social/emotional activity is not written as an objective account of behavior but as a personal interpretationInferences are not connected to -Description of student's social/emotional activity is related to social/emotional development, but lacks detailDescription of student's social/emotional activity is written as an objective account of behaviorInferences are connected to the behavior observed, but this connection is not expressed clearly Inferences are substantiated with references to one relevant theory of development and supported by one context, description of student's activities, comments, and inferences. -Description of student's social/emotional activity is related to social/emotional development and reported in detail. -Description of student's social/emotional activity is written as an objective account of behavior. -Inferences are connected to the behavior observed, and their connection is clearly expressed. - Inferences are substantiated with -The Socio-Emotional Observation includes detailed information in all of the following: description of the context, description of student's activities, comments, and inferencesDescription of student's social/emotional activity is related to cognition and reported in detailDescription of student's social/emotional activity is written as an objective account of behaviorInferences are connected to the behavior observed, and their connection is explained in clear and elaborate fashion Inferences are substantiated with references to at least 2 relevant theories of development and supported by 3 course readingsInferences include a clear and elaborate description of the student's developmental abilities and needs in the socio-emotional domain and suggestions are provided for supporting the social/emotional development.